Stannah Lifts: Corporate

 Since its foundation, the company has remained a family-run business.
 At present, six fifth-generation members of the family maintain a 100% shareholding in the company.
 Stannah Lifts was officially incorporated as a Private Limited Company in March 1961.
 In December 2022, the company reported an annual turnover of £116,384,000 and a profit of £32,946,000.
+It was formerly a sponsor of the Kwadro-Stannah cycling team.